-- Review the quality of support provided by the GEF Partner Agency (UNDP) and recommend areas for improvement. - Do the Executing Agency/Implementing Partner and/or UNDP and other partners have the capacity to deliver benefits to or involve women?
+- Review overall effectiveness of project management as outlined in the Project Document.
+Have changes been made and are they effective?
+Are responsibilities and reporting lines clear?
+Is decision-making transparent and undertaken in a timely manner?
+Recommend areas for improvement. - Review the quality of execution of the Executing Agency/Implementing Partner(s) and recommend areas for improvement. - Review the quality of support provided by the GEF Partner Agency (UNDP) and recommend areas for improvement. - Do the Executing Agency/Implementing Partner and/or UNDP and other partners have the capacity to deliver benefits to or involve women?
 If yes, how? - What is the gender balance of project staff?
 What steps have been taken to ensure gender balance in project staff? - What is the gender balance of the Project Board?
 What steps have been taken to ensure gender balance in the Project Board?

-Work Planning:
+Work Planning

 - Review any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - Are work-planning processes results-based?
-If not, suggest ways to re-orientate work planning to focus on results? - Examine the use of the project's results framework/ logframe as a management tool and review any changes made to it since project start.
+If not, suggest ways to re-orientate work planning to focus on results? - Examine the use of the project's results framework/ logframe as a management tool and review any changes made to it since project start. - Examine the impacts of COVID-19 to the project implementation. - Review any delays caused by COVID-19 situation.

-Finance and co-finance:
+Finance and co-finance